Notion formulas are bits of code that can make your Notion databases much more useful.

 This function requires three arguments, which must be (in this order):

-If the arguments are not passed data of the correct type, the formula will throw a Type Mismatch error.
+If the arguments are not passed data of the correct type, the formula will throw a “does not satisfy” error.

 Good to know: Unlike many programming languages, Notion does not do automatic type conversion within formulas.
 You’ll need to provide data of the correct type within all function arguments.